Dicklesworthstone/bulk_transcribe_youtube_videos_from_playlist/readme.md

 ## Whisper Model Configuration

+### Local Inference

 - **Model Initialization**: Initializes the WhisperModel with the specified device and compute type.
-The "large-v2" model variant is chosen, balancing between performance and accuracy.
+The "large-v3" model variant is chosen, balancing between performance and accuracy.
 - **Request Time Tracking**: The function records the UTC datetime when the transcription request starts.
 This can be used for performance metrics or logging purposes.

+### OpenAI API

+- **API Initialization**: Sets up the OpenAI API client with the provided API key.
+- **Model Selection**: Uses the "whisper-1" model for transcription.

+**Important Note**: The OpenAI API version of Whisper uses an older and less accurate version of the Whisper model.
+Users will achieve significantly higher transcription accuracy using local inference with the latest Whisper model.

 ### Transcription Process

-- **Transcription Execution**: Calls `model.transcribe` on a separate thread using `asyncio.to_thread` to maintain the asynchronous nature of the script.
-This function performs the actual audio-to-text transcription.
+- **Transcription Execution**: For local inference, calls `model.transcribe` on a separate thread using `asyncio.to_thread` to maintain the asynchronous nature of the script.
+For the OpenAI API, sends a request to the transcription endpoint.
-- **Transcription Settings**: The transcription uses a `beam_size` of 10 and activates the `vad_filter`.
+- **Transcription Settings**: For local inference, the transcription uses a `beam_size` of 10 and activates the `vad_filter`.
 The `beam_size` parameter affects the trade-off between accuracy and speed during transcription - a higher value can lead to more accurate results but requires more computational resources.
 The `vad_filter` (Voice Activity Detection filter) helps in ignoring non-speech segments in the audio, focusing the transcription process on relevant audio parts.

 ### Processing Transcription Results

-- **Segment Processing**: Each segment returned by the WhisperModel contains the transcribed text, its start and end times in the audio, and an average log probability (a measure of confidence).
+- **Segment Processing**: Each segment returned by the transcription process contains the transcribed text, its start and end times in the audio, and (for local inference) an average log probability (a measure of confidence).
 The function iterates over these segments, compiling the full transcript and generating a list of sentences using `sophisticated_sentence_splitter`.
-- **Metadata Generation**: For each segment, it rounds off the start and end times and the average log probability to two decimal places and stores this data in a list of dictionaries.
+- **Metadata Generation**: For each segment, it rounds off the start and end times and the average log probability (where applicable) to two decimal places and stores this data in a list of dictionaries.
 This metadata includes timing and confidence information for each transcribed segment.

 ### Output File Generation